vania020/wro2025-robotek/models/vehicle_base/README.md

 **Fabrication Process**

-We started by sketching and prototyping the base on cardboard and acrylic to test the dimensions.
+We started by sketching the base on squared paper and then prototyping it on cardboard.
+We used acrylic to test the dimensions on our first models.
 After confirming the fit, we finalized the design in Fusion 360 and cut it in MDF for the final version.
-This iterative process helped us improve **stability, space efficiency, and assembly alignment**.

 ![vehicle_base_design](https://github.com/user-attachments/assets/e04d6d9c-100d-4ad1-b536-d3c2bc3671d8)